Skip to Main Content

 Depending on the lender, a co-borrower may not be treated much differently from a cosigner.
 In both cases, the co-borrower or cosigner will agree to take on responsibility for the loan, and their credit score and income will help determine the outcome of your loan application.

-• A co-borrower applies for the loans with another borrower and agrees to repay the loan on the same terms as the other borrower.
+• A co-borrower applies for the loan with another borrower and agrees to repay the loan on the same terms as the other borrower.
 Both borrowers have equal access to the funds.

 • A cosigner, on the other hand, is more likely to step in to help you qualify for a loan, and will not be expected to use the funds from the loan or, usually, to repay it, unless the main borrower fails to do so.

-If you and a partner are hoping to borrow money for a joint expense or project that you will both equally be using the funds for and repaying, a co-borrower is the correct term for the relationship.
+If you and a partner are hoping to borrow money for a joint expense or project, a co-borrower is the correct term for the relationship.

 Learn More: Co-applicant vs. Cosigner